 When you start the bidding process for your next house, there are three factors you should consider:

 - Get prequalified for a loan.
-It’s important to get prequalified for a mortgage before you ever put an offer down on a house.
+It’s important to get prequalified for a mortgage before you ever make an offer on a house.
 Getting prequalified for a loan lets you know how much you can spend.
-Having prequalified paperwork already in-hand to give to the seller will also make your bid much more attractive.
+Having prequalified paperwork already in-hand to give to the seller will also make your offer more attractive.

 - Get a home inspection.
-Schedule your own home inspection before you make an offer.
+If timing allows and the seller approves, you could schedule your own home inspection before you make an offer.
 While one inspection is usually required between price negotiations and the closing date, you can use this early inspection to help you decide how much you'd like to offer in your initial bid or any follow-up counter offers.
 Although this early inspection is optional and would be an extra cost to you, it may be a useful tool in the negotiating process.

 Your main objective is to stay within your budget after the negotiations.

 Determine which additional concessions you’d like the seller to make.
 For example, would you like them to cover the closing costs?
 Do you want them to leave the washer and dryer or lower their asking price due to a leaky roof?